alisdt/online_experiments_course/02_first.rst

 At this point it's still all running on your computer -- the browser is reading files from your computer's disk.
 Nothing is being loaded from the internet.
-Later on I'll show you how to run the same experiment, with the files on the server.

 In a real online experiment, the files for the experiment would be on another computer (a server) and the participant would access them over the internet.
-Next, we'll look at how to upload your experiment files to a server.
+Next, we'll look at how to upload your experiment files to our server.

 .. topic:: ``var``, ``const`` and ``let``